mikechambers/StringConvert/README.md

 ## Usage

+Select text and then select the command from _Edit > Convert_

+Some commands also have keyboard shortcuts:

 **CTRL / CMD - U** : Converts selected text to upper case.
 **CTRL / CMD - L** : Converts selected text to lower case.
 **CTRL / CMD - T** : Encodes selected text with HTML entities.